 "This conference has reminded me, after some time wandering in the proverbial desert, of why I got into academics in the first place." —Conversation on the Liberal Arts participant

-Our annual Conversation on the Liberal Arts gathers faculty, administrators, and students from colleges and universities nationwide to address the challenges facing liberal arts education.
+Our annual Conversation on the Liberal Arts gathers faculty, administrators, and students from colleges and universities nationwide to address opportunities and challenges in liberal arts education.
 How do we educate for membership in a global community?
 How is liberal education related to work and vocation?
 What challenges and opportunities are being created by changes in the business of higher education?
 We learn from some of the best in the field, but mostly we learn from each other as we share how things look through our sometimes very different lenses.

 The Conversation on the Liberal Arts is not a typical academic conference.
 We have great speakers, and we have much to learn from them.
 But all of us are engaged in this work everyday, so we also have much to learn from each other.
 To stimulate this mutual teaching and learning, we keep the conference small; we anticipate fewer than 100 participants.
 Plenary sessions include as much time for participants' questions and contributions as they do for the speakers' talks.
 Concurrent sessions are opportunities for discussion between presenters and attendees about key elements of the presenter's work.
 And there is ample time for informal conversation over meals and coffee—often the most fruitful moments of the conference.
 The crucial element throughout is conversation, where we can all benefit from each other's insights.